Written by

 What HR Needs to Know About Internship Programs

-Many professionals may have fond memories of their internships—learning the industry and building their network at a time in their career when those experiences are most formative.
-But bad experiences have also turned many aspirants away from a particular field.
+Many professionals remember their internships fondly—learning the industry and building their network at a time in their career when those experiences are most formative.
+But bad experiences can just as easily deter aspirant talent away from their fields of interest.

-After all, internships are investments, not quick fixes.
-For employers, an internship program can be a successful long-term hiring strategy, but it could backfire as a short-term staffing solution.
-To be clear, internships can be mutually beneficial for the intern and the employer, but they must be done the right way.
+For HR, it's important to note: internships are investments, not quick fixes.
+An internship program can be a successful long-term hiring strategy by curating future talent and leaving a lasting, positive impact on a future employee.
+But, it could backfire as a short-term staffing solution.
+Internships can be mutually beneficial for the intern and the employer, if done the right way.

 Here’s how to develop an effective internship program at your organization, including what compliance issues to consider.